arindam1997007/pesto-todoapp/README.md

    - Data Fetching is done, using Firebase function calls.
 But, for a more complex application, tools like react-query can be very beneficial, since it helps with automatic caching and code management.

+7. **React-Router actions**

+   - Form submissions are managed using React states and onClick event handlers.
+   - React-Router's action functions can handle form submission and data loading which can increase UX.